yossibanai/azure-content/articles/active-directory-reporting-api-getting-started.md

 - Navigate to the [Azure Management Portal](https://manage.windowsazure.com/)
 - Navigate into your directory
 - Navigate into applications
-- On the bottom bar, click "Add application".
+- On the bottom bar, click "Add".
 	- Click "Add an application my organization is developing".
 	- **Name**: Any name is fine.
 Something like "Reporting API Application" is recommended.
 	- **Type**: Select "Native client application."